CWRU-ECSE-395-Junior-Engineering-Design/lab-notebook-LukeDischiave/README.md

 ## Week 3.md:
 ### Finished lab 3.
 Involved using potentiometer and touch sensor with arduino, with help from code from sunfounder website.
 Completed affinity clustering and persona creation in-class.

+## Week4.md:
+### Fixing project plan and project concept; fixing code and submission errors; working on lab 4; added short description of this document to the top; submitted stakeholder introduction/affinity clustering video.